 The maximum recommended human dose is approximately 5 mcg/kg/day, based on a 60-kg body weight.
 Limited systemic exposure to linaclotide was achieved in animals during organogenesis (AUC = 40, 640, and 25 ng•hr/mL in rats, rabbits, and mice, respectively, at the highest dose levels).
 Linaclotide and its active metabolite are not measurable in human plasma following administration of the recommended clinical dosages.
 Therefore, animal and human doses should not be compared directly for evaluating relative exposure.

-There is no information regarding the presence of linaclotide in human milk, or on its effects on milk production or the breastfed infant.
+Risk Summary There is no information regarding the presence of linaclotide in human milk, or on its effects on milk production or the breastfed infant.
 No lactation studies in animals have been conducted.
 Linaclotide and its active metabolite are negligibly absorbed systemically following oral administration [see CLINICAL PHARMACOLOGY].
 It is unknown whether the negligible systemic absorption of linaclotide by adults will result in a clinically relevant exposure to breastfed infants.
-Exposure to linaclotide in breastfed infants has the potential for serious adverse effects [see Use in Specific Populations].
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for LINZESS and any potential adverse effects on the breastfed infant from LINZESS or from the underlying maternal condition.
+Exposure to linaclotide in breastfed infants has the potential for serious adverse effects [see Pediatric Use].
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for LINZESS and any potential adverse effects on the breastfed infant from LINZESS or from the underlying maternal condition.

 LINZESS is contraindicated in patients less than 6 years of age.
 Avoid use of LINZESS in patients 6 years to less than 18 years of age [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS].
 The safety and effectiveness of LINZESS in patients less than 18 years of age have not been established.